 The advantage of using a mobile phone for 2FA is that users tend to carry their mobile devices with them at all times.
 That way, services can ensure that their users receive the verification PIN over something that only they have.
 The one-time PIN (OTP) number is generated and sent to the user’s mobile phone.
 The user receives the OTP and types it into the application to confirm their identity.

-A system that incorporates both outbound (MT) and inbound (MO) SMS into one fully-featured service.
+A system that incorporates both outbound (Mobile Terminated or MT) and inbound (Mobile Originated or MO) SMS into one fully-featured service.
 By using a dedicated number, a 2-Way SMS user can send and receive SMS through a web messaging platform by using complete solutions or APIs.

 2G is an acronym for second generation mobile telecommunications technology that was first launched in Finland in 1991.
 The main features of 2G mobile connection were digital encryption of conversations and messages, greater mobile phone penetration and the introduction of various data services for mobile phones, such as SMS messages.

 3G is an acronym for third generation mobile telecommunications technology that was first introduced in 1998 and later commercially in 2002 that enabled wireless data transfer rate of at least 200 kbit/s enabling the easier usage of mobile internet access and video calls.

 4G is an acronym for fourth generation mobile telecommunications technology.
 It was first introduced in Norway and Sweden in 2009 and enabled wireless data transfer rate of at least 100 Mbit/s.

 The process of sending mobile messages from an application to a mobile user.
 A2P SMS messaging is also called enterprise or professional SMS.
 Businesses can use it in several technical modes to communicate with consumers, authenticate users of online services, or deliver time-sensitive alerts.
 In all the cases, communication is initiated from a business application, and not an individual’s mobile phone, as is the case with P2P SMS.